adamng04/Memolock/README.md

 # Memolock

-Memolock is a private, offline desktop application for recording and reviewing a personal annual report.
-It stores reports locally beside the portable executable and does not require an account, cloud service, or installer.
+Memolock is a private, offline desktop application for recording, preserving, and reviewing an annual personal report.
+It does not require an account, cloud service, or installer.

+Private by design.
+Memolock never connects to the internet.
+Your reports remain on your computer and are stored in plain JSON files that you control.

 ## Warning